|Position:||Defensive Coordinator/Assistant Head Coach|

-Paul Ferraro joined the Lions in March 2015 as their defensive coordinator.
+With over 30 years of coaching experience at the highest levels of football, Paul Ferraro joined the Columbia Football Program in March 2015 as its Assistant Head Coach/Defensive Coordinator.
 Prior to Columbia, Ferraro spent the previous two seasons at Maine and was on NFL coaching staffs from 2005-11.

-Ferraro's impact was felt immeadiately on the defensive side of the ball, as the Lions made the biggest leap in the FCS, going from 115th in total defense the year before, to 8th at 291.1 yards per game.
-The Lions kept points off the scoreboard, allowing just 19.8 points a game, which was the 17th best tally in the country.
+At Columbia, Ferraro's impact has been felt immediately on the defensive side of the ball, as the Lions made the biggest leap in the FCS, going from No. 115 in total defense the year before, to No. 8 at 291.1 yards allowed per game in 2015.
+The Lions kept points off the scoreboard, allowing just 19.8 points a game, which ranked as the No. 17 best tally in the country.
 Columbia held opponents to 13 points or less four times, as five defensive players earned All-Ivy League honors, led by defensive linemen Toba Akinleye (first team), Niko Padilla (second team) and Chad Washington (second team).

-Prior to his time at Columbia, Ferraro was the defensive coordinator at Maine.
-In 2012, his Black Bear team led the CAA in scoring defense, before he helped the squad to a CAA Championship and an FCS playoff appearance in 2013.
+Prior to his tenure at Columbia, Ferraro served as the defensive coordinator at Maine.
+In 2012, his Black Bear team led the Colonial Athletic Association in scoring defense, before he helped lead the squad to a CAA Championship and an FCS playoff appearance in 2013.